DirazCoder/twrp_device_samsung_j3y17lte/README.md

 https://xdaforums.com/t/recovery-root-twrp-3-3-1-1-samsung-galaxy-j3-2017-sm-j330f-j330fn-j330g-ds.3709056/

 The release was credited to **ashyx** as the poster/tester.
-The actual builder isn't named in the thread, but the ramdisk's build properties identify the build user as **`mark`**.
+The actual builder isn't named in the thread — the closest thing to a name anywhere in this repo is `ro.build.user=mark` sitting in a build property, which is to say: some guy named Mark built this in 2019 and the internet has no further information on him.

 The original Odin tar contains: